bengalih/ABS-scripts/ApTaGu.md

 ## 🙋‍♂️ Author

-**bengalih** – passionate about audiobook automation.
+**bengalih**
 Feedback, bugs, or improvements?
 Feel free to open an issue or contribute!